leanprover/theorem_proving_in_lean4/introduction.md

 There are currently two ways to use Lean.
 The first is to run it from the web: a Javascript version of Lean, a standard library of definitions and theorems, and an editor are actually downloaded to your browser and run there.
 This provides a quick and convenient way to begin experimenting with the system.

 The second way to use Lean is to install and run it natively on your computer.
 The native version is much faster than the web version, and is more flexible in other ways, too.
 Special modes in Visual Studio Code (VS Code for short) and Emacs offer powerful support for writing and debugging proofs, and is much better suited for serious use.
-The source code, and instructions for building Lean, are available at https://github.com/leanprover/lean/.
+The source code, and instructions for building Lean, are available at [https://github.com/leanprover/lean4/](https://github.com/leanprover/lean4/).

-This tutorial describes the current version of Lean, known as Lean 3.
-A prior version, Lean 2, had special support for homotopy type theory.
-You can find Lean 2 and the HoTT library at https://github.com/leanprover/lean2/.
-The tutorial for that version of Lean is at https://leanprover.github.io/tutorial/.
+This tutorial describes the current version of Lean, known as Lean 4.

 About this Book
 ---------------

 This book is designed to teach you to develop and verify proofs in Lean.
 Much of the background information you will need in order to do this is not specific to Lean at all.
 To start with, we will explain the logical system that Lean is based on, a version of *dependent type theory* that is powerful enough to prove almost any conventional mathematical theorem, and expressive enough to do it in a natural way.
-More specifically, Lean is based on a version of a system known as the *Calculus of Constructions* [CoHu88]_ with *inductive types* [Dybj94]_.
+More specifically, Lean is based on a version of a system known as the Calculus of Constructions with inductive types.
 We will explain not only how to define mathematical objects and express mathematical assertions in dependent type theory, but also how to use it as a language for writing proofs.

 Because fully detailed axiomatic proofs are so complicated, the challenge of theorem proving is to have the computer fill in as many of the details as possible.
 We will describe various methods to support this in dependent type theory.
 For example, we will discuss term rewriting, and Lean's automated methods for simplifying terms and expressions automatically.
 Similarly, we will discuss methods of *elaboration* and *type inference*, which can be used to support flexible forms of algebraic reasoning.